PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 Can I work without a PPS number?

-Yes, temporarily—but you may be taxed at a higher emergency rate until you obtain one.
+Yes, temporarily.
+However, you may be taxed at a higher emergency tax rate until you obtain one.

 Do non-residents need a PPS number?